netgusto/netgusto/README.md

 ### Hi there 👋

 I'm Jerome.
 I'm a Staff Software Engineer at Algolia.
-Pronouns are he/him/his.

 These are some of the side projects I'm working on.